mlswg/mls-protocol/draft-ietf-mls-protocol.md

 HPKE encryption is the one included in the indicated UserInitKey, corresponding to the indicated ciphersuite.

+We say a "pre-Add" GroupState is a GroupState that was created from a a WelcomeInfo object and has not yet received the corresponding Add message.
+A pre-Add GroupState is incapable of processing an Update or Remove message.
+Thus, a member in a pre-Add state MAY ignore all Handshake messages not an Add operation.

 ~~~~~
 struct {
   ProtocolVersion version;